 The leadership pipeline is designed to help the organization source, reward, evaluate, develop, and move employees into various roles.
 The pipeline bends, turns, and sometimes breaks as organizations identify who is “ready now” and who is “on track” for larger leadership roles.
-From this perspective, talent management is something done to and for an organization’s high-potential employees, in service of the organization’s needs.
+From this perspective, talent management is something done to and for an organization’s high-potential talent, in service of the organization’s needs.

 But employees and managers who are inside the leadership pipeline don’t operate solely as a stream of talent to be funneled and directed by the organization.
 They bring their perspectives and experiences to the process, too.
-Our research team evaluated the views of high-potential managers to obtain a deeper knowledge of talent management.
-Here are the 3 big takeaways:

 1. Career Pathing & Support

 High potentials are more committed and engaged when they have a clear career path.
 The most frequently mentioned way to increase commitment and engagement among all high potentials is to help them identify a career path.
 High potentials want to have a picture of where they are going and to understand next steps in terms of development, experience, and movement.
 A yearly development plan may not be enough to increase the engagement and commitment of your high-potential talent without a clear career path and progression.